Lottery Open!

 Children ages 2 to 5 will be in age appropriate dashes.
 Fun Miler Participants must be ages 6 to 12.
 This event is for children under 12 only.
 If you are over the age of 12 you cannot register for this event.

-Online registration is now closed, but you can register at the Health & Wellness Expo in the Shriners Children’s Fun Zone (May 2 and May 3) or register at the FINISH line on Pattison Avenue starting at 6:30 a.m. on Race Day.
+You can register at the Health & Wellness Expo in the Children’s Fun Zone (May 1 and May 2) or register at the FINISH line at the Navy Yard starting at 6:30 a.m. on Race Day.

 Registration begins at 6:30 a.m. at the Navy Yard